-In 2010 he was chosen by Brian Eno as part of the Rolex Mentor and Protegé program for a year of collaboration, one of the outcomes of which was Sólaris; a re-scoring of the Tarkovsky classic for Poland’s Sinfonietta Cracovia (with Bedroom Community labelmate, composer Daníel Bjarnason).
+In 2010 he was chosen by Brian Eno as part of the Rolex Mentor and Protégé program for a year of collaboration, one of the outcomes of which was Sólaris; a re-scoring of the Tarkovsky classic for Poland’s Sinfonietta Cracovia.
+The pair continue to work together on a range of projects.

-Since then, Eno and Frost continue to work together on a range of projects both in and outside of the recording studio.
-Frost regularly works with other musicians and artists -in the studio- in the production of albums such as Tim Hecker’s Ravedeath 1972, Colin Stetson’s New History Warfare and on various Bedroom Community releases -on the stage- producing scores for Choreographers including Wayne McGregor/Random Dance, Akram Khan, Gideon Obarzanek/Chunky Move, and german Director Falk Richter. -in film- composing the score for the Palme d ́Or nominated Sleeping Beauty by Julia Leigh, and Djúpið by Icelandic Director Baltasar Kormákur (also with Daníel Bjarnason) -and in the visual arts- where, with artist Richard Mosse, Frost travelled deep beyond the frontlines of war-torn Eastern Congo to produce The Enclave; a multi-channel video and sound installation that premiered at the Venice Biennale in 2013.
+Frost regularly collaborates with other musicians and artists; in the production of albums such as Tim Hecker’s Ravedeath 1972 and Virgins, SWANS The Seer, Colin Stetson’s New History Warfare and on various Bedroom Community releases.
+On the stage Frost has produced scores for Choreographers including Wayne McGregor/Random Dance, Akram Khan, Gideon Obarzanek/Chunky Move, and German Director Falk Richter. n film he composed the score for the Palme d’Or nominated Sleeping Beauty by Julia Leigh, and Djúpið by Icelandic Director Baltasar Kormákur (with Daníel Bjarnason).
+And in the visual arts, where, with artist Richard Mosse, Frost travelled deep beyond the frontlines of war-torn Eastern Congo to produce The Enclave; a multi-channel video and sound installation that premiered at the Venice Biennale in 2013.

-2013 also marked the première of Frost’s first Opera, based on Iain Bank’s infamous 1984 novel The Wasp Factory.
-The project also marked his debut as a Director.
+2013 also marked his debut as a director with the première of Frost’s ﬁrst Opera, based on Iain Bank´s infamous 1984 novel The Wasp Factory.

 These various collaborations and alliances underline Frost’s continuing fascination with ﬁnding ways of juxtaposing music, rhythm, technology, the body, performance, text, art -beauty and violence- combining and coalescing the roles and procedures of various artistic disciplines in one place.